-Every year, per Illinois Law, school districts are required to present prevention education to students in all grades, pertaining to the prevention of child sexual abuse (CSA).
+Every year, per Illinois Law, school districts are required to present prevention education to students in all grades, pertaining to the prevention of child sexual abuse (CSA), bullying prevention, and prevention of dating violence to older students.
 While this may be an uncomfortable topic to consider as a parent, statistics from the National Sexual Violence Resource Center are that 1 in 4 girls and 1 in 6 boys become victims of child sexual abuse before the age of 18.
 Children are most vulnerable to CSA between the ages of 7 and 13

-educators from Safe Journeys (formerly ADV&SAS), school social worker, Mrs. Campbell, Mrs. Harp, and your child’s classroom teacher.
-In keeping with legal mandates (Erin's Law), that all grade levels receive safety education on child sexual abuse prevention every year, our school will once again be covering these topics with our students this Spring, starting April 7, as part of Social-Emotional Learning class, for six weeks on Tuesdays for elementary students in grades K-5 and TSI.
+Earlville CUSD #9’s Legally Mandated Prevention Education is presented by Prevention Educators from Safe Journeys (formerly ADV&SAS), School Social Worker, Robin Campbell, LCSW, and/or your child’s teacher.
+In keeping with legal mandates (Erin's Law, bullying prevention, dating violence prevention), that all grade levels receive education on abuse prevention every year, our school will once again be covering these topics with our students this school year.

-● Grades 4-6 focuses on bullying and how to respond to bullying as a target and/or bystander.
+Steps to Respect (grades 4-6) focuses on bullying and how to respond to bullying as a target and/or bystander.
 Sexual harassment and abuse discussions will be tied in.

 For more information about Erin's Law, visit the link http://erinslaw.org/

-For questions about this program, please contact Mrs. Campbell, School Social Worker, at
+For questions about this program, please contact Mrs. Campbell, School Social Worker, at 815-246-8361 x18.